rishav4101/10daysofcode-stock_prediction/notes.md

 ## K-nearest neighbors (kNN)

-K-nearest neighbors (KNN) algorithm is a type of supervised ML algorithm which can be used for both classification as well as regression predictive problems.
+K-nearest neighbors (KNN) algorithm, also is a type of supervised ML algorithm which can be used for both classification as well as regression predictive problems.
 However, it is mainly used for classification predictive problems in industry.
 KNN is a **lazy learning algorithm** because it does not have a specialized training phase and uses all the data for training while classification.KNN is also a **non-parametric learning algorithm** because it doesn’t assume anything about the underlying data.

 ### Step-by-Step working of KNN algorithm
 **Step 1** − For implementing any algorithm, we need dataset.
 So during the first step of KNN, we must load the training as well as test data.